mohanvive/siddhi-guides/alerts-static-threshold/README.md

 ## What you'll build

-We are going to consider a real work use case to implement the throttling requirement.
+Let's consider a real world use case to implement the throttling requirement.
 This will help you to understand some Siddhi Stream Processing constructs such as windows, aggregations, source and etc… Let’s jump in to the use case directly.